 Artist talk - EyeO Festival, Minneapolis US

-Artist talk - Resonate Festival, Belgrade Serbia
+Artist talk - Resonate Festival, Belgrade RS

 Festival director - Distortion Field Conference, Seoul KR